 Take accurate body measurements, love who you are and enjoy making clothes that fit you well.

-Ladies’ and Misses sizes were most often on the first pages of the sizing guide, with Junior (for the youthful figure) and Girls’ Sizes following.
+Ladies’ and Misses sizes were most often on the first pages of the vintage size charts, with Junior (for the youthful figure) and Girls’ Sizes following.
 Finally, finishing with Children’s Sizing.